mitranim/mitranim.github.io/src/html/thoughts/cheating-for-performance-pjax.md

 me.
 You'll need to examine your code and decide which approach fits it best.

 You'll also need to take special care of widget libraries with a fragile DOM lifecycle, like Angular or Polymer.
-When replacing the document body, you'll need to run their bootstrap process again.
-(Notably, React doesn't have this problem.)
+They break when document body is replaced.
+Notably, React is perfectly compatible; just make sure to unmount all components before replacing the body.

 ## Prior Art